-Similarly, to allow difficult-to-contact people to be located, the fieldwork period should not be less than 30 days" (7.1.1, p.
-28).
+Similarly, to allow difficult-to-contact people to be located, the fieldwork period should not be less than 30 days."
+(7.1.1, p.
+32).

-In order to ensure that the above call schedule is adhered to (because interviewer preferences sometimes do not mirror these patterns) it will be necessary to control and check call scheduling during fieldwork (see also Luiten, 2013, chapter 8).
-The interviewers are required to record the time, day, mode and outcome of all the calls they make in the contact forms.
-Where the contact forms are not used to monitor fieldwork an alternative system providing this information needs to be in place.
+In order to ensure that the above call schedule is adhered to (because interviewer preferences sometimes do not mirror these patterns) it will be necessary to monitor and check call scheduling during fieldwork (see also Luiten, 2013, chapter 8).
+The interviewers are required to record the time, day, mode and outcome of all the calls they make during fieldwork.

-Analyses of the contact forms data from earlier rounds (see Stoop et al., 2010) show that people are harder to reach in some countries than in other countries.
+Analyses of the contact form data from earlier rounds (see Stoop et al., 2010; 7.1.7) show that people are harder to reach in some countries than in other countries.
 In order to bring down noncontact rates to an acceptable level, countries where this applies should consider raising the minimum number of calls above four.
-Besides that, the analysis indicates that a number of countries do not even adhere to the minimum required number of four call attempts to noncontacts and/or they do not make the evening and weekend calls required (see e.g., Matsuo et al., 2010).
-NCs in countries with too high noncontact rates and/or limited contact efforts should discuss this issue with their survey agency, in order to improve compliance in Round 8.
+Besides that, the analysis indicates that a number of countries do not even adhere to the minimum required number of four call attempts to noncontacts and/or they do not make the evening and weekend calls required (see 7.1.7).
+NCs in countries with too high noncontact rates and/or limited contact efforts should discuss this issue with their survey agency, in order to reach compliance in Round 9.

-- When the progress reports on fieldwork (see Section 2.5) reveal a high noncontact rate, participating countries should check whether the interviewers adhered to the specified call schedule or not.
-If the call record information is not available as an interim dataset during fieldwork, this may on occasion require that contact forms be checked on site at the survey agency by the NC team. - Based on experiences from previous ESS Rounds, we suggest that some countries consider raising the minimum number of calls and varying the timing of the calls.
+- When the progress reports on fieldwork (see Section 3.5) reveal a high noncontact rate, participating countries should check whether the interviewers adhered to the specified call schedule or not. - Based on experiences from previous ESS Rounds, we suggest that some countries consider raising the minimum number of calls and varying the timing of the calls.

-3.2 Length and timing of fieldwork period
+4.2 Length and timing of fieldwork period

-"The ESS fieldwork period will last at least one month within a four-month period between 1 September and 31 December 2016" (7.1.1, p.
+"The ESS fieldwork period will last at least one month within a four-month period between 1 September and 31 December 2018" (7.1.1, p.
 27).

 Short fieldwork periods lead to a higher proportion of noncontacts.
 The ESS allows a fieldwork period of up to 4 months and a minimum of one month to help counter this problem and increase the chances of achieving a maximum noncontact rate of 3%.
 Longer fieldwork periods also make it possible to approach people who are away for longer periods (on holiday, abroad, in hospital).
 Whenever a temporary absence has been recorded by the interviewer, a re-contact should be planned when the sample unit is back home (if this information is available) or after a few weeks.
 To make this possible it is important that all sample units are visited as early as possible within the fieldwork period.
-Finally, longer fieldwork periods allow for more refusal conversion attempts (see 4.5 and Sztabiński et al., 2009).
+Finally, longer fieldwork periods allow for more refusal conversion attempts (see 5.5)